 The Department issued medical necessity guidelines on July 13, 2020.
 Please refer to OMHSAS-20-05 Medical Necessity Guidelines for Intensive Behavioral Health Services, Attachment 1, 2 and 3.

-This FAQ document will continue to be updated throughout the IBHS implementation process.
 Additional information on the IBHS regulations can be found in the preamble to the IBHS regulations.